Make sure you have read and understood the network topoly section before reading this page.

 - Do not consider your service's ID fixed.

 - Be aware that every service removes its auto-update configuration during the detection to prevent any ID movement.

-- Make sure that by the creation of your services you specify a callback pointer for each of them, so that the messages arriving to them, concerning the detection do not stay stored in your node's memory. :::
+- Make sure that by the creation of your services you specified a callback pointer for each of them, so that the messages arriving to them concerning the detection do not stay stored in your node's memory.